PSC Visualization Lab

 The PSC visualization lab is available for UO faculty and GTFs, and others with data visualization needs or who need to use a large, high-resolution video wall.
 There is currently a resident Windows 10 computer in the room, as well as AppleTV, Blu-Ray, and a variety of input options.
 Examples of use might be to create or view a visual representation of large data sets; to view materials which when blown up for visibility are too large for a conventional monitor; to videoconference with other sites; or to display multiple large images side by side.

-Because the use cases and possible software needs for this space, which was designed to be used for both research and instructional purposes, could be complex, reservations for the room are moderated and require some lead time.
-Currently the calendar only accepts requests for use at least three days ahead, but requesting the space earlier, particularly if you will need assistance with software installation, is ideal.
+Because the use cases and possible software needs for this space, which was designed to be used for both research and instructional purposes, could be complex, reservations for the room are moderated and require some lead time; requesting the space early, particularly if you will need assistance with software installation, is ideal.
+To initiate a reservation, use this form; to determine whether the space might be available, you can consult this calendar.
+Reservations for the room are moderated, and you should hear from us within one business day; however, expect that unless your need is very simple or you have used the space in the same way before, you should allow several days to get started.

 Once you put in your first request, you can expect we will contact you about how you hope to use the room so that we can make sure we have any software you need in place, and so that we can arrange a time for a brief orientation to the space.
 Our hope is that this is not intrusive, but rather, that it leads to successful use of an unusual space.